SKIP TO CHAPTER SKIP TO CHAPTER

 • Sticky foods like marshmallows or a spoonful of peanut butter.

-• Small snacks and treats like hard candies, popcorn, chips, and gum
+• Small snacks and treats like hard candies, popcorn, chips and gum

-Picky Toddlers And Eating Habits
+Picky Toddlers and Eating Habits

-If you find that your toddler is a picky eater, their eating habits might seem that much more complicated.
+Feeding your toddler can be a challenge as they get acquainted with the word “no.” If you find that your toddler is a picky eater, their eating habits might seem that much more complicated.
 Don’t fret: The key to feeding a picky toddler is consistency.
 Explore our overview for how to feed a picky toddler for helpful, tried-and-true tips and tricks for navigating this particular set of toddler eating habits.

 CONSIDER ENFAGROW A+ NUTRITIONAL TODDLER DRINK

-+galactooligosaccharide (GOS) and polydextrose
++ galacto-oligosaccharide (GOS) and polydextrose

 Share